MrErin/TinyNSS/README.md

 * _**Sprint: Core**_
-  * Create Game Object & Player character object
+  * Create Game Object, Player character object, and events array
-    * Created as basic objects in Javascript
     * Have a "new game" button that kicks off a new game (i.e., recreates the objects)
   * Create Time/Ticks
   * PC's hunger stat decays according to a rate set in the Game and measured by the ticks